-As of December 31, 2023, we had \$5.6 billion of total debt outstanding and \$431 million of obligations outstanding under our inventory financing agreements, and the ability to borrow an additional \$1.2 billion under our senior unsecured revolving loan facility (the "Revolving Loan Facility").
+As of December 31, 2024, we had \$5.8 billion of total debt outstanding and \$355 million of obligations outstanding under our inventory financing agreements, and the ability to borrow an additional \$1.2 billion under our senior unsecured revolving loan facility (the "Revolving Loan Facility").
 Our level of indebtedness could have important consequences, including the following:

-- making it more difficult for us to satisfy our obligations with respect to our indebtedness; - requiring us to dedicate a substantial portion of our cash flow from operations to debt service payments on our and our subsidiaries' debt, which reduces the funds available for working capital, capital expenditures, acquisitions and other general corporate purposes; - requiring us to comply with restrictive covenants in our senior credit facilities and indentures, which limit the manner in which we conduct our business; - making it more difficult for us to obtain vendor financing from our vendor partners, including original equipment manufacturers and software publishers; - limiting our flexibility in planning for, or reacting to, changes in the industry in which we operate; - placing us at a competitive disadvantage compared to any of our less-leveraged competitors; - increasing our vulnerability to both general and industry-specific adverse economic conditions; and - limiting our ability to obtain additional debt or equity financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements and increasing our cost of borrowing.
+- making it more difficult for us to satisfy our obligations with respect to our indebtedness; - requiring us to dedicate a substantial portion of our cash flow from operations to debt service payments on our and our subsidiaries' debt, which reduces the funds available for working capital, capital expenditures, acquisitions and other general corporate purposes; - requiring us to comply with restrictive covenants in our senior credit facilities and indentures, which limit the manner in which we conduct our business; - making it more difficult for us to obtain financing from our vendor partners, including original equipment manufacturers, software publishers and cloud providers, and our wholesale distributors; - limiting our flexibility in planning for, or reacting to, changes in the industry in which we operate; - placing us at a competitive disadvantage compared to any of our less-leveraged competitors; - increasing our vulnerability to both general and industry-specific adverse economic conditions; and - limiting our ability to obtain additional debt or equity financing to fund future working capital, capital expenditures, acquisitions or other general corporate requirements and increasing our cost of borrowing.